cheminfo/eln-docs/docs/30_structural_analysis/mass/70_polycalc/README.md

 - `Type`: the monomer composition of each chain is described through a color representation
 - `MF`: the molecular formula corresponding to the non ionized polymer
 - `Adduct`: the ion that was added to obtain the observed mass (based on the `ionizations` preference)
-- `MF mass`: the theoretical monoisotopic mass corresponding the non ionized polymer
+- `MF mass`: the theoretical monoisotopic mass corresponding to the non-ionized polymer
 - `m/z`: the theoretical monoisotopic mass of the corresponding ion
 - `Δ ppm`: difference between theoretical and experimental mass
 - `z`: charge state of the ion